How does buying points on a mortgage work?

 Divide what you paid for your point ($2,000) by the amount of your monthly savings ($21).
 The result is 95.24, which means it'll take you 95 and a quarter months or just under eight years to hit the break-even point.

-When points make sense
+When buying points make sense

 If you plan to hang onto the mortgage longer than eight years, you'll save money in the long run.

-Discount points can be worthwhile when:
+Discount points can be worthwhile in certain situations.

 You plan to stay in the home after your break-even point.
 Recouping the money you paid for discount points may take several years.
 But if you snagged an amazing interest rate and you don’t have plans to move, then you'll come out ahead.